eonfluxor/flask/README.md

 In Flask, Flux is the unidirectional single dispatch bus that ensures that all mixing operations will be performed in an atomic way.

-All this happens under the hood and you don't need to interface with Flux other than dispatching SubtanceMixer events.
+All this happens under the hood and you don't need to interface with Flux other than dispatching SubstanceMixer events.

 However, it is possible to pause the Flux with a `FluxLock` and also perform exclusive mixes while the main flux is paused.
 Even more, you can create asynchronous locks that would be released at a later time by actions performed in your reaction closure.